-- 17. DCACs must only be produced at an E&IG managed Defence Pass Office using authorised templates and approved card technology. - 18.
+- 17. DCACs must only be produced at a SEG managed Defence Pass Office using authorised templates and approved card technology. - 18.
 All electronic access control systems (EACS) at Defence sites are to ensure they comply with this Control and integrate with DCACs. - 19.
 HRUs must not create bespoke card types that appear as a copy of an existing DCAC template for internal control systems. - 20.
 Defence has inbuilt layers of security to protect its personnel and assets.
 One of these layers is the sharing of limited information from DCAC applications with Australian Government partner agencies.
-This assists Defence in understanding any potential risk a DCAC holder may present.
+This assists Defence in understanding any potential risk a DCAC holder may present. - 21.
+DCACs will also include multi-factor authentication which is used for logical ICT access to Defence information systems and associated devices such as printers.